Carabouille/Alarm_Clock_dawn_simulator/README.md

 # CAD
 One of the main parts of my project is the CAD!
 For this I used the software Solidworks ( a French soft!
 COCORICO!)
-I'm in a toxic relationship with Solidworks; sometimes I love it, sometimes I hate it...
+I'm in a toxic relationship with Solidworks, sometimes I love it, sometimes I hate it...
 This software is not easy to use but after some crashes and bugs I finally made a CAD which I'm proud of!

 So for my project I had to work within certain constraints